eR-Biostat/Courses/Under graduate courses/README.md

 ## Available courses in this group:
 * Basic concepts in exploratory data analysis -EDA- and computational statistics
-* Basic concept of statistical inference using R –I
+* Basic concept of statistical inference using R (I)
-* Linear Regression
+* Linear Regression Using R

 **Follow the last updates in FACEBOOK:** https://www.facebook.com/ER-BioStat-1463845487001786/